tipofyzik/habit_tracker_app/README.md

 You need to intall Python with the version 3.11.3 and higher.
 Also, all required modules to install you can find in the 'requirements.txt'.
 ## How to install

+# 1. About method selection

+# 2. How to use

+# 3. Further developing

+# 4. Sources